Yoga for Skiing – Postures to Keep You Strong on the Slopes

-8. Tree pose: This helps with balance, tones and strengthens quads, calves, ankles and spine whilst stretching hip flexors, inner thighs, chest and shoulders.
-Improves balance and promotes mobility in hip and knee joint, which is important when making turns.
+8. Tree pose: This helps with balance, tones, and strengthens quads, calves, ankles, and spine whilst stretching hip flexors, inner thighs, chest, and shoulders.
+Improves balance and promotes mobility in the hip and knee joints, which is important when making turns.

 1) Forward Bend (Uttanasana)